seanlaw/seanlaw.github.io/_posts/uncategorized/2015-09-10-numpy-argmin-with-a-condition.md

 array([0, 0, 0, 2, 0, 0])
 {% endhighlight %}
 <br><br>
 Now, here's where things can get a little tricky.
-What happens if I want to find the row with the smallest first column value but whose third column value is greater than 1.25?
+What happens if I want to find the row with the smallest first column value but whose third column value is greater than 1.25 (the answer is the third row)?
 <br><br>
 {% highlight python%}
 mask = (a[:, 2] > 1.25)